novuhq/novu-ts/docs/sdks/topics/README.md

 | --------------- | --------------- | --------------- |
 | errors.SDKError | 4xx-5xx         | */*             |

-## topicsControllerRenameTopic
+## list

-Rename a topic by providing a new name
+Returns a list of topics that can be paginated using the `page` query parameter and filtered by the topic key with the `key` query parameter

 ### Example Usage